philc/book-notes/creativity inc - ed catmull.md

     * "Only from struggle does clarity emerge."
   * (Looking backward to a good leader or a golden era will not take you forward to greatness.
     * "He never wanted people to ask, 'What would Steve do?'
-No one -- not Walt, not Steve, not the pepole of Pixar -- ever achieved creative success by simply clinging to what used to work."
+No one -- not Walt, not Steve, not the people of Pixar -- ever achieved creative success by simply clinging to what used to work."
 * The Hidden (chap 9)
   * "It behooves us to ask ourselves constantly: how much are we able to see?
 And how much is obscured from view?"